Merchant Cash Advance vs. Business Loan: Key Differences Explained

 MCAs can be a good fit if your business needs working capital quickly and traditional options aren't accessible.
 Common scenarios include:

 • You want flexible repayment.
-Payments scale with your revenue, so you pay more when sales are high and less during slower periods.
+Payments scale with revenue, so you pay more when sales are high and less during slower periods.

 When a Business Loan Is the Better Choice